Knoch 7th Grade Field Trip to

 At Hershey’s Chocolate World, you’ll learn how chocolate is made on the chocolate world ride.
 Browse the gift shop for souvenirs to bring home to family and friends.

-- $320 per student covers everything – transportation, admissions, lodging, and meals.
+- The trip price covers transportation, professional planning, reenactors, admissions, lodging, and meals.

-- Payments can be made on this site by check or credit card.
+- Payments can be made on securely on this site by check or credit card (3% fee).

 We will be staying at the Holiday Inn Express & Suites, Gettysburg.
 It which features comfortable, well appointed rooms equipped with cable TV and a blow dryer.
 Each room has either two queen beds or a king bed and a sleeper sofa.